-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)

-- (1) Recommended actions for the affected area: in-building relocation. - Reason:
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A2) - (1) Recommended actions for the affected area: in-building relocation. - > Reason:

 The FLS Director should relocate the occupants of the affected area to safe in-building relocation areas.